nirbhay12345/auth_demo/README.md

 # auth_demo
 #### Make sure you have nodejs and mongodb configured locally

-# follow the steps to successfully run the auth_demo
+# Follow the steps to successfully run the auth_demo

   ### step-1: Download the repo to your computer